cs210/Assign0/README-pabaill.md

 # Philip Baillargeon (pabaill)

 Hey all!
-I'm Phil, a CS coterm from Detroit, MI, studying HCI and AI (with some STS and ethics/philosophy in there too).
+I'm Philip (usually go by Phil), a CS coterm from Detroit, MI, studying HCI and AI (with some STS and ethics/philosophy in there too).
 Thanks for stopping by!
 Here's a bit about me:

 ## Front End and Design Experience